Dedicated Anonymously for a Refuah Shelema for Rabbi Diamond - Shlomo Ben Mazal and for the Protection of the Entire Community!

 Until that generation, although people were immoral, there was still at least a feeling of “What we are doing is illegitimate, but we’ll do it anyhow… behind closed doors.
 I won’t go around bragging about it.”
 When society legitimizes something and turns immorality into cultural entertainment or an acceptable “alternative lifestyle,” that’s when G-d says, “Enough!”

 After the mabul that destroyed the world, Hashem promised never to bring a mabul again, and He sent a rainbow as a sign of this covenant.
 Unfortunately, today we are also living in an immoral and promiscuous society, but Hashem is keeping His promise.
 He has not sent a great flood to destroy the entire world, though there are many natural disasters these days that some see as warnings.
-We have had brutal hurricanes in the Gulf states, wildfires in California, and earthquakes and tsunamis in all parts of the world that some may consider to be “mini mabul's.”
-Maybe Hashem is sending these natural disasters to warn the people to stop their immoral and promiscuous ways.
+We are currently in the middle of a global pandemic that is wreaking havoc all over the world.
+Maybe Hashem is sending coronavirus to warn the people to stop their immoral and promiscuous ways.

 In 1987 the stock market lost 508 points in a single day, one of the greatest crashes since the Great Depression of 1929.
 Someone pointed out to me many years ago that the two events are 58 years apart, which is the same gematria as the name Noach (nun chet has the numerical value 58).
-In the 1980’s there was the AIDS virus, and a few years ago we had a Zika scare.
+In the 1980’s there was the AIDS virus, and today, COVID-19.
 It seems that if Hashem wants to destroy us for our sins, He has many ways to do so, and there is no way that we can hide.
 But there is one way that we can protect ourselves, and that is by finding our way to the Bet Midrash to learn Torah, which has become our haven, our Noach's Ark of today!

 May we all walk in the ways of the righteous Noach, but may we also emulate Hashem by performing acts of kindness, following in the footsteps of the father of the Jewish nation, Avraham Avinu.
 May we also make a place for ourselves in the shuls, yeshivot and bet midrashim of our community to learn Torah, so that we may keep far away from the immoral ways of today's society!